Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Introduction

 \subsection{Our Contributions}

-We summarize the contributions of our proposed method -- SAPDEMI. {\bf (1)}.
-In the functional estimation stage, our proposed SAPDEMI method is computationally efficient.
+Here, we summarize the contributions of our proposed method. {\bf (1)} In the functional estimation stage, our proposed SAPDEMI method is computationally efficient.
 Specifically, we require computational complexity of order $O(MN)$, which is the lowest possible order in this stage.
-In comparison, the aforementioned local polynomial regression would require the computational complexity of order $\max\{O(M^2 N), O(M N^2)\}$, which is higher. {\bf (2)}.
-In this paper, for our proposed SAPDEMI method, a theoretical guarantee of model identification accuracy is established.
-We didn't find another occurrence of such a result. {\bf (3)}.
-We extend to PDE-based model identification, comparing to ODE-based model identification.
-The latter has more related work, while the former is not well understood in the literature.
+In comparison, the aforementioned local polynomial regression requires computational complexity of order $\max\{O(M^2 N), O(M N^2)\}$, which is higher. {\bf (2)} For our proposed SAPDEMI method, we establish a theoretical guarantee of the model identification accuracy, which, to the best of our knowledge, is a novel result. {\bf (3)} We extend our method to PDE-based model identification, and compare it with ODE-based model identification.
+The latter has more related work, whereas the former is not yet well understood.

 The rest of the paper is organized as follows.
 In Section \ref{sec: PDE paper -- model}, we describe the technical details of our proposed SAPDEMI method.
 In Section \ref{sec: PDE paper -- theory}, we present our main theory, including the sufficient conditions for correct identification, and the statistical properties of the identified models.
 In Section \ref{sec: PDE paper -- simulation}, we conduct numerical experiments to validate the theory from Section \ref{sec: PDE paper -- theory}.
-In Section \ref{sec: case study}, we apply SAPDEMI to a real-world case study with data downloaded from the National Aeronautics and Space Administration (NASA).
-In Section \ref{sec: conclusion}, we summarize and discuss some future research.
+In Section \ref{sec: case study}, we apply SAPDEMI to a real-world case study using data downloaded from the National Aeronautics and Space Administration (NASA).
+In Section \ref{sec: conclusion}, we conclude the paper and discuss some future research.